kierenpinto/MonashAirSense/software.md

     /root/MonashAirSense/RUN start
     ```
   <br/> For more information visit (https://docs.onion.io/omega2-docs/running-a-command-on-boot.html)
-# Reset WiFi Authentication
-At some point you may have to put the device LinkIt 7688 from AP mode back to Station mode.
-To do this,
-first press the MCU button to restart the device.
-The WiFi light will come on, and stay on while the system boots.
-Once this has finished it will turn off and begin to flash.
-At this point, hold down the WiFi button for 5 seconds but less than 20 seconds.
-The devices should change to Station Mode and will be accesible directly on its own WiFi network.

 ### Note:
 <br/>
 The install.sh script will be completed in the future to streamline this process.